 (ii) For the emissions measurement section, the instantaneous cooling airflow can deviate between ±5 and ±10 per cent of the set value for no longer than 792 s (soaking sections not included).

-(p) In addition to the compliance to the average and instantaneous limits defined in this paragraph, the cooling airflow in combination with the airflow in the PM and PN sampling lines shall meet the isokinetic requirements per paragraphs 12.1.2.3. and 12.2.3.2., respectively;
+(p) In addition to the compliance to the average and instantaneous limits defined in this paragraph, the cooling airflow in combination with the sampling airflow in the PM and PN sampling lines shall meet the isokinetic requirements per paragraphs 12.1.2.3. and 12.2.3.2., respectively;

-(q) A system leak check covering the ductwork and the enclosure shall take place before testing.
+(q) A system leak check covering the ductwork and the enclosure shall be carried out before testing.
 Set the cooling airflow at the cooling setting defined for testing the given brake and measure for at least 2 min after the flow is stabilised.
 If the average measured flow is within ±5 per cent of the set value proceed with the testing.
 If the flow fluctuates beyond ±5 per cent of the set value cease testing activities, verify the flow measurement device, identify possible sources of the leak(s), take corrective action to resolve the issue, and resume testing by first performing a successful leak check.
-Alternative methods that follow the system manufacturer’s specifications may be applied for determining the leakage rate of the system; however, the testing facility shall always report the actual level of flow fluctuation from the set value.
+Alternative methods that follow the system manufacturer’s specifications may be applied for determining the leakage rate of the system; however, the testing facility shall always report the actual level of flow fluctuation from the set value;

 (r) The testing facility shall report the cooling airflow in the Time-Based file of the brake emissions test as follows: